 Directions

-• Cook the Onion: Add a little more oil to the pan and cook the sliced onion for 3-4 minutes until tender and beginning to colour on the edges.
+• Cook the onion: Add a little more oil to the pan, then cook the onion for 3-4 minutes until tender and beginning to colour at the edges.

-• Fry the Paste: Add the curry paste to the onions and stir for 1-2 minutes until aromatic and well mixed.
+• Fry the paste: Add the curry paste and stir it around until aromatic and well mixed into the onions.

-• Add Coconut Milk: Return the pork to the pan and stir to coat in the paste.
-Pour in the coconut milk and stir well, scraping up any bits stuck to the bottom.
+• Coat and add coconut milk: Return the pork to the pan, stir to coat in the paste, then add the coconut milk.
+Stir thoroughly, scraping up any bits stuck to the bottom.

-• Add Stock and Simmer: Pour in the chicken stock, then add the sugar, whole kaffir lime leaves, soy sauce, and fish sauce.
-Bring to the boil, then reduce to a gentle simmer for 1 hour, stirring occasionally, until the sauce is thick and the pork is tender.
+• Season and simmer: Add the chicken stock, then stir in the sugar, whole lime leaves, soy sauce and fish sauce.
+Taste and adjust, adding more soy or fish sauce if needed.
+Bring to the boil, then simmer gently for 1 hour, stirring occasionally, until the sauce is thick and the pork tender.

-• Make the Salsa: While the curry simmers, mix the diced mango, red onion, coriander (cilantro), toasted peanuts, and lime juice in a bowl.
+• Make the salsa: Meanwhile, mix the mango, red onion, coriander, peanuts, lime juice and chilli.
 Season to taste.

 • Serve: Spoon the curry over rice and top with the mango salsa.